Inventory1

 How inventory control software can help

-Using a purchase order template within inventory control software like inFlow Cloud can eliminate the hassles of manual purchase order templates.
+Using a purchase order template within inventory control software like inFlow Inventory can eliminate the hassles of manual purchase order templates.
 Once you have entered information about your company and vendors, you can use simple drop-down arrows to quickly fill out your purchase order.
 You can conveniently email your purchase orders by saving them as a PDF and attaching them using your favorite email client.
 You can also easily print out a hard copy to keep at the office.

 The software’s database will securely store your purchase orders in the cloud.
 So, if you need to reference a specific purchase order, you can quickly pull it up.
 All you need is the order number, vendor, status, or other criteria.